Introduction into Azure Machine Learning Studio

 well as data analysts.
 Also project managers who which to get more in-depth information before starting an Azure

-Machine Learning project can benefit from this course.
+Machine Learning Studio project can benefit from this course.
 Students should have a general background in working with